ddsky/unibox/README.md

   // these are optional:
   instantVisualFeedback: 'all', // where the instant visual feedback should be shown, 'top', 'bottom', 'all', or 'none', default: 'all'
   ivfImagePath: '', // the path to prepend to the instant visual feedback images
+  ivfImageOffset: -80, // the vertical offset of the ivf images
   missingErrorImage: undefined, // a default image in case a suggested image was not found
   throttleTime: 300, // the number of milliseconds before the suggest is triggered after finished input, default: 300ms
   extraHtml: undefined, // extra HTML code that is shown in each search suggest